wp-plugins/formidable/readme.txt

 * PRO: Allow fields set as custom post fields to be used for sorting custom displays
 * PRO: Updated import to create the posts at the time of import
 * PRO: Unattach images from a post if they are replaced
+* PRO: Leave the date format in yyyy-dd-mm format in the CSV export
 * PRO: Allow importing into checkbox fields
 * PRO: Added option to use previously uploaded CSV for import so new upload isn't required when reimporting
 * PRO: Added option to change the text on the submit button in the frm-search shortcode.
 Example [frm-search label="Search"]